Update: This post is part of a series on teaching four fields Introduction to Anthropology. Please see:

-Update: See the 2015 Introduction to Anthropology for more thoughts on this course and how the 2014 books worked.
+- Introduction to Anthropology 2015 for a follow-up on this course and how the 2014 books worked.

 For spring 2014, another round of Introduction to Anthropology–another chance to figure out What is Anthropology?
 But most importantly, another attempt to introduce anthropology as a way of thinking about and living in the world.
 As I noted in my Cultural Anthropology 2013 update, I’m excited to try teaching Lila Abu-Lughod’s new book Do Muslim Women Need Saving?
 Abu-Lughod’s 2002 article has been on my must-teach list since it came out, and it speaks to one of the most pressing issues of our time, the need to disaggregate the false images and blanket-statements about Muslims.
 The original article was written before Iraq, so this book is a much-welcome update.